Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 But moreover, why do we care what you think of Labour?

-Because they're not gonna win either, right?
+Because they're not going to win either, right?

-Like, not only is this not like a hard line, this isn't like a killer line, this is also kind of you know, not if you've misspelled it, but Labour are not really going to be sticking around for much longer if the polls are as the polls suggest.
+Like, not only is this not like a hard line, this isn't like a killer line, this is also kind of, you know, not if you've misspelled it, but Labour are not really going to be sticking around for much longer if the polls are as the polls suggest.

-And so, like going, oh like this is a kill line, no, it's not a kill line.
+And so, like, going, oh, look, this is a kill line.

-You've misspelled it, and you're attacking the wrong target.
+And you're attacking the wrong target.

-So Farage is socialist and Britain can no, sorry, Labour cannot negotiate.
+So Farage is a socialist and Britain can.

 Yeah.